Insect hotel, bug house, wildlife hotel

 DIY bug house

-How to build your own giant bug hotel.
-An insect hotel is a fantastic addition to your wildlife garden and creates a wonderful for habitat for insects and is great for hedgehogs too.
+How to build your own giant bug house.
+An insect hotel is a fantastic addition to your wildlife garden and creates a wonderful for habitat for insects, including solitary bees, and is great for hedgehogs too.
 Insects (particularly beetles) are top of the wild hedgehog diet.
 Attracting insects into your garden will also help hedgehogs and other wildlife thrive.

 Wild hedgehog diet, hedgehog food